DexterInd/GoPiGo3/docs/source/tutorials-basic/index.rst

 Tutorials - Basic
 #################

+This chapter is built on the :py:mod:`easygopigo3` module.

 Please make sure you have followed all the instructions found in :ref:`Getting Started <getting-started-chapter>` before jumping into tutorials.
 In all these tutorials, you will need: